 Hemlock woolly adelgid (HWA) is an invasive forest pest killing hemlock trees across the eastern United States.
 You can help protect the future of Adirondack forests by supporting early detection efforts and reporting new locations of this harmful insect.
 Become a trained citizen scientist and adopt trails or forest stands to survey for HWA.
 The scouting season typically runs fall through late winter, annually (based on insect activity year-to-year).

-Learn about hemlock woolly adelgid and how to scout for this harmful forest pest by viewing APIPP's recorded webinars:
+Learn about hemlock woolly adelgid and how to scout for this harmful forest pest by joining APIPP and its partners for an online training on February 16, 2022 or by viewing APIPP's recorded webinars: